AndrewYinLi/haiku-twitter/README.md

-### Check it out here:

 # https://haiku-twitter.firebaseapp.com/

+Twitter clone, but you can only post haikus.

-This is the frontend.
+This is the frontend repository.
 Backend repository: https://github.com/AndrewYinLi/haiku-twitter-firebase-functions